 To start your own seed library, start with plants from self-pollinated heirlooms, or open-pollinated (OP) varieties.
 Seeds from heirloom and OP varieties stay true to breed, so your next generation of plants will take on the same genetic traits of the plant they came from.

 When saving seeds, you should collect from your most vigorous plants with the most desirable characteristics — those that germinated first, produced fruit the earliest, produced the most fruit, or bolted last.
-You should also collect seeds from healthy vegetables that are ideally sized and shaped, and feature the strongest varietal characteristics (such as coloring, striping or pleating unique to that strain).
+You should also collect seeds from healthy vegetables that are ideally sized and shaped, and feature the strongest varietal characteristics (such as coloring, striping, or pleating unique to that strain).

 Marking the Perfect Plant

 If you grow many plants, it can be difficult to remember which vegetables to save seeds from, or which to allow to dry out on the vine.
-A quick tip is to mark your specimen with brightly colored string or tape so when the time comes to harvest its seeds, you can quickly gather all those vegetables with just a quick glance.
+A quick tip is to mark your specimen with string or tape so when the time comes to harvest its seeds, you can quickly gather all those vegetables with just a quick glance.

-Throughout the season, I walk around my garden looking for the perfect tomato (or bean, or pepper…) and wrap a red ribbon around its stem.
-Not only does this little step make easy work of collecting the best seeds later on, it also keeps the Mr. (and wandering friends) from unknowingly picking a prized veggie before its prime seed-saving time.
+Throughout the season, I walk around my garden looking for the perfect tomato (or bean, or pepper…) and wrap a ribbon around its stem.
+Not only does this little step make easy work of collecting the best seeds later on, it also keeps the Mr. (and wandering friends) from unknowingly picking a prized fruit before its prime seed-saving time.